dylanaraps/fff/README.md

 - Git branch in stats
 - Git branch on status line
 - Recursive git signs for changed files
+- `ncdu` integration

 ## Thanks

-Most of code in there is from people how made PRs to fff:
+Most of code in there is from people who made PRs and posted issues to fff:

 - Roy Orbitson (help page)
 - Sidd Dino (devicons)
 - qwool (idea for human-readable size)
+- Docbroke (ncdu integration)

 ## Table of Contents